 (Brazilian pork, beef and black bean stew)

-Feijoada as a dish is originally from Portugal, where the Portuguese still enjoy it.
+Feijoada as a dish is originally from Portugal, and it is still very popular there.
 A version of feijoada is also eaten in the former Portuguese colonies of Angola and Mozambique.

 6 to 8 servings

 - Olive oil -- 2 to 3 tablespoons

 - Beef (see variations-- 1 pound

 - Onions, chopped -- 2

 - Garlic, minced -- 4 to 6 cloves